What is Azure Kubernetes Service on Azure Stack HCI?

 - Scale up or down by adding or removing nodes to the Kubernetes cluster

-- Manage networking
+- Manage storage and networking on your Kubernetes cluster

 Simplify setting up Kubernetes

-- A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a Pod network add-on)
+- A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a pod network add-on)

 - A Windows Admin Center wizard for creating Kubernetes clusters to run your containerized applications